Full-time: One year. Part-time: Two to three years (but the distance/ on-line version is the advised route for part-time students).

 Campus, Full-time and Part-time

-This postgraduate degree course will equip you with a thorough grounding in teaching methodology, classroom management, an in-depth knowledge of lexis, grammar and phonology, and the way in which language is learned.
+The MA in TESOL with Applied Linguistics will enable you to link theory to practice.
+You will further develop your knowledge about teaching English to non-native speakers of the language from your current foundation.
+This postgraduate degree course will equip you with a thorough grounding in teaching methodology, the way in which language is learned and understanding of how the English language works as well as extending your knowledge in specific areas through the optional modules.
 It will also help you to develop the analytical and reflective skills you need to continue to develop as a professional.

 English is the world’s foremost language, and literally millions are learning it.
 Teaching English is a truly rewarding and fulfilling career, and one which will enable you to travel widely and come into contact with other cultures.
 There is an increasing demand for well-qualified TESOL professionals around the world.

-A minimum of a lower second-class honours degree is usually required.
-Applicants should be able to demonstrate appropriate teaching experience in language education (typically at least 1-2 years) and/or a pre-service certificate (Cambridge CELTA/Trinity Cert.
+A minimum of a lower second-class honours undergraduate degree (or equivalent) is usually required.
+Applicants should be able to demonstrate appropriate teaching experience in language education (typically at least 1-2 years), preferably in teaching English as a second language, and/or a recognised pre-service certificate (e.g. Cambridge CELTA/Trinity Cert.
 TESOL or equivalent).
-Non-native English speakers will require an English level of IELTS 6.5 (or equivalent), with a minimum of 6.0 in all sub-scores.
+International students are required to prove an English level of 6.5 on IELTS (or equivalent), including a minimum of 6.5 in writing and a minimum of 6.0 in all sub-scores.

 TESOL with Applied Linguistics combines a focus on principles and theories with a concern to help you develop practical skills, and is taught by people who are both academic researchers, practitioners and teacher-trainers in their own right.
 It covers methodology, second language learning and acquisition, and language analysis.